pscon/greynote-chat/README.md

     - `components` - Holds reusable UI components used throughout the app.
     - `contexts` - Contains context providers for managing state using the Context API.
     - `firebase` - Includes Firebase configuration and services setup.
-    - `hooks` - Houses custom hooks, such as `useFetch` for API data retrieval.
     - `pages` - Contains the different pages/screens of the app.
       - `Home.tsx` - The Chat page where users initiate new message sessions.
       - `Search.tsx` - Component for searching and connecting with other users.
       - `Chat.tsx` - The chat interface where users engage in conversations.
-    - `styles` - Holds styles related to the app's design and UI.
       - `ChakraTheme.ts` - Customizes Chakra UI's theme for consistent styling.
     - `App.ts` - The main entry point of the app, where routing and layout are set up.
     - `main.ts` - Renders the `App` component into the DOM.
-  - `public` - Contains static assets and public files used in the app.
-  - `package.json` - Lists the project's dependencies and scripts.
   - `firebaseConfig.js` - Stores the Firebase configuration (API keys, etc.).
-  - `tsconfig.json` - TypeScript configuration for type checking and compilation.

 ### Project deployment